-DATE: August 7, 2018
+DATE: January 21, 2022

-I am writing to inform you of an exciting offering from the Department of Biology for the 2018-2019 academic year: a set of 8 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
+I am writing to inform you of an exciting offering from the Department of Biology for the Spring 2022 semester: a set of 4 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
 A complete listing of the courses, instructors, and brief course descriptions is enclosed.
-The topics are highly varied and encompass areas of genetics, genomics, biochemistry, molecular biology, microbiology, cell biology, synthetic biology, cancer biology, immunology, parasitology, biotechnology, diagnostics, therapeutics and human disease.
+The topics are highly varied and encompass areas of genetics, genomics, biochemistry, molecular biology, cell biology, developmental biology, evolutionary biology, bioengineering, drug discovery, aging and human disease.

 A student can take any number of these courses.
 The courses, which generally involve four to eight students, are for 6 units, graded pass/fail, and meet two hours each week.
 The focus is on reading and discussing the primary research literature.
 Most courses have one short written assignment and one oral presentation.
-Some include field trips to MIT research laboratories or to commercial sites using technologies discussed in the courses.
+Some include field trips (possibly remote this year) to MIT research laboratories or to companies using technologies discussed in the courses.
 The level of each course will be tailored to the students who enroll.
 Because of the small size of these courses, we expect students not to drop these courses once they have begun.